rmjarvis/TreeCorr/docs/_build/html/_sources/shear.rst.txt

 vertically, and then measuring the ellipticity in the normal way.

 With this convention, :math:`g` is positive real when the shear is oriented in the local E-W direction.
-It is negative real when oritented in the N-S direction.
+It is negative real when oriented in the N-S direction.
 It is positive imaginary when oriented along NW-SE.
 And it is negative imaginary when oriented along NE-SW.